tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 	- `max_results` will limit how many results to return.
 If `0` is specified, no limit is placed on how many categories are returned.
 	- `starts_with` will represent what the user has supplied so far.
 Imagine if the user is looking for `python`, a potential string being passed here could be `pyt` -- meaning that the user has supplied the first three characters of what they are looking for.
 2. A further view will need to be created.
 We'll call this `CategorySuggestionView`.
 This will again be class-based and will be accessed through the URL mapping `/rango/suggest/` (with a name of `suggest`).
 This view will take the user's suggestion, and will return a list of the top eight suggestions for what the user has provided.
-	- We will assume that this achieved through an HTTP `GET` request.
+	- We will assume that this is achieved through an HTTP `GET` request.
 	- We will check if the querystring provided to the view is empty.
 If it contains something, we'll call `get_category_list()` to get the top eight results for the supplied string.
 	- The results from `get_category_list()` will be munged together in an existing template, `categories.html`.
 This is what we used to display the category listing on the left-hand side of Rango's pages, through the custom template tag we implemented earlier.